akshaychauhan-ac/front-end/css/README.md

 		  inline - Displays an element as an inline element (like <span>).
 Any height and width properties will have no effect. inline-block - Displays an element as an inline-level block container.
 		  				 The element itself is formatted as an inline element, but you can apply height and width values.

+	14) Difference between display:none and visiblity: hidden visibility:hidden hides the element, but it still takes up space in the layout. display:none removes the element from the document.
+It does not take up any space.

 # Reference